Theme

 Conference Co-Chair

-Dr. Menaha Thayaparan, Director, Faculty of Architecture Research Unit, University of Moratuwa, Sri Lanka
+Prof. Menaha Thayaparan, Director, Faculty of Architecture Research Unit, University of Moratuwa, Sri Lanka

 FARU Conference Publication and Technical Directors